alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/05-use-form.md

 </TabItem>
 </Tabs>

-`useForm` will not request by default, and the request will be sent after calling `send`.
-At the same time, the callback function of `useForm` will pass in the latest form data.
-If you need to convert the data before submitting, you can convert it here, or Can be converted in the `formSubmit` function.
+`useForm` does not send a request by default; the request is sent after you call `send`.
+The callback also receives the latest form data, so you can transform it here, or transform it inside the `formSubmit` function.

 :::warning Caution